gastate/dalnfrontend/Notes.md

     - DOCUMENTATION!!!!
 Need to know GET and POST methods, for I am just assuming.
     - upload, update, create functions
     - wtf is this: /dalnws/api/DALNService
+    - JSON needs to be lowercase or its invalid (also no spaces plz).

 - Jaro: config file structure.
     - api_url for base url (currently http://ec2-54-211-221-216.compute-1.amazonaws.com:8080) and the latter half (/dalnws/api/DALNService/json/posts/all)